Fuji-class battleship: Propulsion

 The Fuji-class ships were powered by two Humphrys Tennant 3-cylinder vertical triple-expansion steam engines, each driving one 5.18 m propeller, using steam generated by ten cylindrical boilers with a working pressure of 10.9 kg/cm2.
 The engines were rated at 13500 ihp, using forced draught, and designed to reach a top speed of 18.25 kn although the ships proved to be faster during their sea trials, reaching top speeds of 18.66 to 19.46 kn.
 A watertight centreline bulkhead separated the two engine rooms as well as the four boiler rooms.
 The boiler rooms were further separated by a transverse bulkhead.
 Unlike both the Royal Sovereigns and Majestics, the Fuji class had their funnels on the centreline.

 The ships carried a maximum of 1620 t of coal which allowed them to steam for 4000 nmi at a speed of 10 kn.
-(Note: Lengerer give coal storage figures of 1110 to 1117 LT that gave them ranges of 7000 nmi at 10 knots.)
+(Note: Lengerer gives coal storage figures of 1110 to 1117 LT that gave them ranges of 7000 nmi at 10 knots.)
 They were fitted with three electric dynamos, each rated at 32 kW.